 Step 2: Get Qualified in Training and Assessment and Use Your Experience

-Finishing an occupational health and safety course lets you find a safety-related job, but that isn’t all you need to become a Health and Safety Officer Trainer.
+Finishing a work health and safety course qualifies you for a safety-related job, but it isn’t all you need to become a Health and Safety Officer Trainer.

-WHS courses are strictly regulated by Government bodies and you can only train and assess for these safety courses after you become a qualified trainer.
+Occupational health and safety courses are strictly regulated by Government bodies.
+According to the standards, you may only train and assess for these safety courses only after you’ve qualified as a trainer and assessor.

-To become one, you first need to gain the Certificate IV in Training and Assessment (TAE40110).
-Once you hold this national certificate and have current safety work experience, you can begin training new safety officers in the qualifications you’ve completed, including the Cert IV and Diploma of WHS.
+You’ll first need to gain the Certificate IV in Training and Assessment (TAE40116).
+Once you hold this nationally recognised qualification, and gained recent relevant experience as a safety officer, you can begin training new safety officers for the qualifications you’ve completed, including the Cert IV and Diploma of WHS.

-The good news is you can study the Cert IV TAE online, through Face to Face workshops, or a mix of these two methods.
-This course can be completed in less than 1 year.
-You can even fast track your study and skip units through Recognition of Prior Learning, provide you have training-related experience and can show evidence.
+The good news is you can study the Cert IV TAE online self-paced or through Virtual or Face-to-Face workshops.
+The course can be completed in less than a year—you can even fast track your education through Recognition of Prior Learning (RPL) if you can present evidence of training-related experiences.

-Once you have qualifications in both workplace health and safety, and training and assessment – you can start to think about where to work as a safety trainer.
+Once you have qualifications in both workplace health and safety and training and assessment, you can now start looking for employment opportunities as a Safety Trainer.

-Step 3: Where to Find a Job in Safety Training
+Step 3: Find a Job in Safety Training

-Work health and safety training roles are most often found in TAFEs and other Registered Training Organisations (RTOs).
-These include:
+Private companies from skilled labour industries may advertise for health and safety officer trainers, but these work health and safety training roles are more often found in TAFEs and other Registered Training Organisations (RTOs).

-• High schools that offer Certificate I, II and III training to their own students
+- High schools that offer Certificate I, II, and III training to their students

-• Universities that run their own RTO or partner with a TAFE to offer more educational opportunities in their area.
+- Universities that run their own RTO, or those that partner with a TAFE to offer a wider range of education opportunities

-• Businesses like construction and mining firms that offer courses and traineeships to their own staff
+- Businesses, like construction and mining firms, that offer courses and traineeships to their staff

-You can also apply to become a corporate businesses or business tranier that have their own training team.
-As a workplace trainer, you will create and deliver training programs to improve the safety knowledge of your colleagues.
+You can also opt to set up a corporate business and become a business trainer specialising in training work health and safety officers.
+As such, you will create and deliver training programs to improve the skills and knowledge of your colleagues.

 Recap: Becoming a Safety Officer Trainer

-- Complete a safety training course and get work experience
+- Complete a safety training course and gain relevant work experience

-- Gain the Certificate IV in Training and Assessment and be able to teach nationally accredited courses
+- Complete the Certificate IV in Training and Assessment course and become qualified to teach nationally accredited courses

-- Apply for training roles in TAFEs, RTOs, and businesses that have safety committees or representatives
+- Apply for training roles in TAFEs, RTOs, and businesses that have safety teams and committees

-Once you meet these requirements, you can now expand into a training career and begin helping new students begin their own careers in workplace safety.
+Once you meet these requirements, you may now expand into a safety-focused training career and begin helping new students learn skills and build their own careers in workplace safety.